symmetry

 Broad Street, coordinate bond, dative bond, Hunter, Samuel, computers, pocket

-calculators, mechanical calculators, logarithm tables, slide rules.
+calculators, mechanical calculators, logarithm tables, slide rules, implicit